SACGF/shariant_docs/docs/site/classification_flags.md

 ![](images/flag_dialog.png)

-From the flag dialog you can look at the timeline of the classification and see who performed what actions when.
-On the timeline tab there's also the ability to star a classification, which means it will be easy to find
+From the flag dialog you can look at the timeline of the classification and see who performed which actions when.
+On the timeline tab, there's also the ability to star a classification, which means it will be easy to find.

 You can visit the details of an open flag, or a closed one (closed flags will be crossed out on the flag dialog tabs).

-From the details page of an open flag, depending on the type of flag you can add a comment and potentially close the flag.
+From the details page of an open flag, depending on the type of flag, you can add a comment and potentially close the flag.

 You can raise a new flag by clicking on one of the tabs with a plus button.

-(The kinds of actions you can take on flags will depend on if you're looking at a classification from one of your labs or somebody elses.)
+(The kinds of actions you can take on flags will depend on if you're looking at a classification from your lab or another lab.)

 See below for flags and how to solve them: